Frequently Asked Questions

 Is Altitude Imaging licensed, qualified and insured for commercial drone operations?

 Safety is always our top priority.
 To that end, we’ve secured all of the relevant certifications required to operate drones in Australia.
-We’re fully insured and carry Public Liability Insurance, and Workers Compensation Insurance and of course our drones and vehicles are comprehensively insured.
+We’re fully insured and carry $20 million Public Liability Insurance, and Workers Compensation Insurance and of course our drones and vehicles are comprehensively insured.
 Here’s a list of our certifications and memberships:

 We’re a full member of the Australian Certified UAV Operators (ACUO) organisation.
 The peak industry body for the unmanned sector of aviation.

 We’re an accredited operator under the Australian Association for Unmanned Systems (AAUS), which is Australia’s largest industry advocacy group for unmanned systems.

 CASA ReOC 0669